enacodev/basic-crud-app/README.md

 ## Basic CRUD Website

-- list of employees and
+- can view list of employees
 - can add, edit, view and delete employees
 - search employees